 Add the Public Key: Use the

-command to associate the public key with your Snowflake user:ALTER USER <username> SET RSA_PUBLIC_KEY = 'MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8A...';
+ALTER USERcommand to associate the public key with your Snowflake user:ALTER USER <username> SET RSA_PUBLIC_KEY = 'MIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8A...';- Replace

 Simply updating the user may not enable Key Pair authentication.
 Confirm with Snowflake admins that Key Pair Authentication is available.